One of the main goals I have for Blog Tyrant is to save bloggers time.

 This kind of thing might not set you up for life, but it can give you a small stream of income that you can use to give yourself a pretty decent education in how online marketing works.

 And if you’re smart you might be able to tweak it to the point that you can start a whole new business.
-Have a look at this case study on how to launch a blog and get over 17,800 subscribers.

 And it’s also possible to negotiate ad space for free.

 One strategy, as an example, is to approach a big forum or message board in your niche and offer to do moderation/content creation for a month in exchange for an advert.
 Often these online communities are running on a small budget and don’t have money to employ staff.
 It can be a good way to get some exposure.

 Test the performance and see where to go next.